niaa004/python-programming-exam/README.md

 - `question4.py`: Palindrome Checker
   Validates user input and checks if a string is a palindrome, handling punctuation and case.

----

 ## ✅ Notes

-- All code was written using only the tools and techniques taught in lectures (Lectures 1–10).
 - Topics include: input/output, loops, decisions, functions, file handling, lists, and classes.
 - No third-party libraries or advanced Python features were used.
 - Each script is self-contained and runnable in a terminal.

----

-## ⚠️ Disclaimer

-This submission reflects individual work completed under exam conditions.
-It is shared here as a portfolio reference and for study inspiration—**not for reuse or plagiarism**.